-Now it’s time for the cheese!
 Take the soup off the heat (this will keep it from being too hot) and add the cheese by handfuls while whisking vigorously.
-Continue until all the cheese is added and melted.
+Continue until it all is added and melted.

 Tip: Move the pot back onto the heat if the cheese isn’t melting quickly.
 You’re trying to keep in the Goldilocks zone of not too hot and not too cold.

 Add the milk or cream and bring the soup back to a simmer.
-Crumble up about half the bacon and add that to the soup.
+Crumble up about half the bacon, add in, and give it a stir.

 Serve with more bacon crumbles and croutons to top the soup.